Awards, Recognition & Affiliations

 The NSW Health Excellence in Nursing and Midwifery Awards acknowledge the passion, dedication and contributions of nurses and midwives, who positively impact the health outcomes of patients, women and families across NSW.

-The rpavirtual Wound Care Command Centre was honoured with three prestigious awards in 2024
+The Sydney Virtual (formerly known as rpavirtual) Wound Care Command Centre was honoured with three prestigious awards in 2024:

 The NSW Health Transforming Patient Experience Award acknowledges projects and programs that reflect meaningful and active collaboration between the patient, their families and carers and the health care team to improve health outcomes.